khueue/prolongo/README.md

 % Usage: Run `examples/todo.pl` from the project root.

+% Setup prolongo load paths and load the library.
 :- [load].
 :- use_module(mongo(mongo), []). % Empty import forces use of namespace.